DaleOnRails/CA-Assignment-MH-kit/README.md

 # MH-Kit Ruby CLI Application
-My third week in to [Coderacademy](https://coderacademy.edu.au/)'s Fast Track Bootcamp, my peers and I were tasked with building our first command line application.
+My third week in to [Coderacademy](https://coderacademy.edu.au/)'s Fast Track Bootcamp, the crew and I were tasked with building our first terminal application with Ruby.
 The application was an individual assessment and we were given four days to create a CLI project of any sort, and it was indeed a very challenging but intensely rewarding week.
 Below is a brief of my own project **"MH-Kit"**

 # Background Description & Motivation
 - The reason programming caught my eye to begin with was because of its capabilities to create a positive impact in this world and help people.